semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 import TabItem from '@theme/TabItem';
 import Available from '@site/src/components/Available';

-Pipelines connect blocks to plan the execution order.
-All you need to do is declare the dependencies of each block and Semaphore figures out the rest.
+Pipelines connect blocks to plan the workflow execution order.
+This page explains what pipelines are, how they organize workflow execution order, and what settings are available.

 ## Overview {#overview}

 The main purpose of a pipeline is to connect blocks using dependencies.
-This lets your plan in what order blocks and jobs run.
+This lets your plan the order in which blocks (and thus jobs) run.

-Pipelines are also the unit of configuration.
-Each pipeline is encoded as a YAML file.
-By default, Semaphore looks for the first pipeline in the path `.semaphore/semaphore.yml` relative to the root of your repository.
+Pipelines are also the *unit of configuration*.
+Each pipeline is encoded as separate a YAML file in the `.semaphore` folder.
+The default starting pipeline is located `.semaphore/semaphore.yml`.

+Pipelines can be chained using [promotions](./promotions) to create branching workflows and implement continuous delivery.

 For reference, here is an example pipeline with its respective YAML.